As I am familiar with the taste of pain.

 (overcome your fears)

-A blog to express my views
+A blog to express my feelings and views

 Welcome to my weekly blog on life's happiness.
 We are all human and we all deserve to smile.
 Click a blog title or scroll down.
 Thanks for stopping by.